From fanboy to beating the favourite: Singapore's badminton sensation is just getting started

 HIGH HOPES, LOFTY GOALS

-His Instagram followers may have swelled to over 10,000 and some have now began to recognise him on the street, but level-headed Kean Yew is already looking at his next step.
+His Instagram followers may have swelled to more than 10,000 and some have now begun to recognise him on the street, but level-headed Kean Yew is already looking at his next step.

 First up will be Singapore National Open Championships from Jan 26 to Feb 1.
 Among other tournaments, he will also feature in the Singapore Open in April.